Master of Laws in ICT Law by eLearning (eLLM)

 Provider, Location and Duration

 This course is taught and assessed by UK based Professors on line, on behalf of the Open University of Tanzania.
-Optional seminars will be organized by AFRALTI in Nairobi, Kenya.
+Optional seminars will be organized by AFRALTI in Nairobi, Kenya with at least 20 students at a fee of US$250 per participant per seminar.

 Tuition fee is GBP3,000 (equivalent to USD5,010), participants can also pay in installments per the Payment Schedule.

-Please fill the International student application form and submit electronically to the address below before 27th February 2015 for the programme starting in April 2015.
-Application received after the deadline will be considered for July 2015 intake.
+Please fill the International student application form and submit electronically to the address below before 18th March 2016 for the programme starting in April 2016.
+AFRALTI will only process the application after receiving application fee of US$50.

 For more details please contact: